guoday/Dialog-to-Action/README.md

 # Introduction

 Implement of the paper "Dialog-to-Action: Conversational Question Answering Over a Large-Scale Knowledge Base".
 The pipeline of D2A on CSQA includes Entity Detection and Linking **(EDL)**, Relation Classifier **(RC)** , Generating weakly-supervised data using breath frist search **(BFS)** , Semantic Parser **(SMP)**.
-The grammar has some differences and you can refer to the grammar defined in BFS/parser.py
+***The grammar has some differences and you can refer to the grammar defined in BFS/parser.py.***
+***The reproduced result is shown as the below, which makes difference reported in the paper.***
+                                   Recall            Precision

+Overall                             65.67             65.54

+Clarification                       37.58             34.13

+Comparative Reasoning (All)         41.14             53.36

+Logical Reasoning (All)             61.10             66.20

+Quantitative Reasoning (All)        47.55             56.25

+Simple Question (Coreferenced)      57.36             55.51

+Simple Question (Direct)            79.74             77.18

+Simple Question (Ellipsis)          84.90             78.31

 # Requirements